 The premium compact SUV class is growing rapidly at the moment.
 Buyers can't get enough of fashionable crossovers such as the BMW X2 and Audi Q2.
 'Hybrid' has become something of a buzzword, too, so a hybrid premium compact SUV really ought to be a sales sensation.

-This is what Lexus, the upmarket arm of Toyota, hopes for its all-new UX 250h.
-It's the smallest SUV the company has yet offered, slotting beneath the Lexus NX in the brand's line-up and offering an alternative to its other hybrid model, the more conventionally styled Lexus CT hatchback.
+This is what Lexus, the upmarket arm of Toyota, hopes for the recently updated UX 250h.
+It's not only the smallest SUV the company offers - slotting beneath the Lexus NX in the brand's line-up - but now its smallest model full stop following the Lexus CT hatchback’s retirement.
 It also competes against the Jaguar E-Pace and Volvo XC40, while potentially persuading would-be Toyota C-HR buyers to push a little further upmarket.

 It comes as no surprise that Lexus should opt for hybrid power in its smallest SUV – the larger Lexus RX was something of a pioneer, offering hybrid power since 2004.
 The technology has since made big leaps forward in fuel-efficiency, though, and Lexus claims some fairly startling economy figures for the smaller, lighter UX.
 Modest CO2 emissions figures should make the UX an attractive proposition for company-car users, too.